Miguel Vargas Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the Cubs pitching staff ranks fourth in the league.
+- The Cubs pitching staff is fourth in the league with a collective 9.8 strikeouts per nine innings.

-- The Cubs' 3.02 team ERA ranks fourth among all MLB pitching staffs.
+- The Cubs have the fifth-ranked team ERA among all MLB pitching staffs (3.18).

-- Cubs pitchers combine to give up the second-fewest home runs in baseball (12 total, 0.7 per game).
+- Cubs pitchers combine to surrender 15 home runs (0.8 per game), the sixth-fewest in the league.

-- Taillon (0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched) gets the start for the Cubs, his fourth of the season.
+- Smyly (1-1) gets the starting nod for the Cubs in his fourth start of the season.
+He's put together a 4.70 ERA in 15 1/3 innings pitched, with 13 strikeouts.

-- In his last appearance on Sunday, the right-hander tossed five scoreless innings against the Los Angeles Dodgers while surrendering two hits.
+- In his most recent outing on Sunday against the Los Angeles Dodgers, the lefty threw 5 2/3 innings, allowing one earned run while surrendering four hits.

-- The 31-year-old has an ERA of 3.86, with 10.3 strikeouts per nine innings, in three games this season.
-Opponents are batting .263 against him.
+- The 33-year-old has a 4.70 ERA and 7.6 strikeouts per nine innings across three games this season, while allowing a batting average of .259 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.